 Shimabukuro, J. (2000).
 What is an online conference?
-The Technology Source Archives.
-Retrieved from http://technologysource.org/article/what_is_an_online_conference/.
+The Technology Source Archives. http://technologysource.org/article/what_is_an_online_conference/

 Accessibility.
 Information on this website is available in alternate formats.
 For disability accommodations, advance notice is requested.
-Contact Bert Kimura <firstname.lastname@example.org> 10 days prior to the conference start date.
+Contact Bert Kimura <firstname.lastname@example.org> 10 days prior to an event start date.

 This website is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.